 At Risk Advising Program

-The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria, and to facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
-This will be done by strengthening collaborative efforts between Career & Advising Services, academic advisors, and other campus resources in a concentrated effort to invest in our students.
+The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria and facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
+With the aid of intrusive advising campaign practices, The Advising Center will collaborate with invested parties to further the academic success, retention, and persistence of our students.

 Students who are considered “at-risk”: